gXLg/cocli/README.md

 ```
 cocli join <url>
 ```
-Joins a clash by the url.
+Joins a clash by the url and prints out its' handle.

 After joining, the command waits until the clash starts, prints out the statement and then waits until the clash is finished.
+If the parser cannot process the statement, raw HTML is printed out as an emergency solution.

 Information while waiting to start:
 ```
-Owner: boolean if you are owner of this clash
+Status: "Owner", "Standard" or "Left" for states of your user in the clash
 Players: the amount of players in the lobby
 Start: time until the clash starts
 ```